sao16b/4n6/_posts/2024-03-29-MVS_CTF_2023_PC_Writeup.md

 **Prompt**: In order to emulate an Android device, the user required some specialized management tools.
 What Android port is used by default with these services?

-In Autopsy -> Installed Programs there's an entry for WSA PacMan, which is a package manager for Windows Subsystem for Android.
+In Autopsy, under `Data Artifacts -> Installed Programs`{: .filepath} there's an entry for WSA PacMan, which is a package manager for Windows Subsystem for Android.

 ![WSA PacMan](/assets/img/2024-03-29/11_1.png){: width="600"}